 By Martin West

 Mysteriously, overnight, a father disappears from his family home.
 A few months later, the mother vanishes too.
-As the police investigations go on and on and reporters descend on the home week after week — as well as visits by social workers, doctors, and concerned relatives — the abandoned seventeen-year-old Cirrus starts his own investigation into who his parents really were, or who they might have been.
+As the police investigations go on and on and reporters descend on the home week after week, the mystery remains unsolved.
+Seventeen-year-old Cirrus now lives alone with his grandmother.
+He is unsatisfied with the reports from Detective Fielding and soon starts his own investigation into who his parents really were, or who they might have been.

 Praise for Martin West’s previous novel, Long Ride Yellow: